zawedcvg/Are-Large-Language-Models-Attentive-Readers/README.md

 python create_prompts_with_fake_para.py [-h] [-t TYPE] [--related | --no-related] [-c COUNT] [-m MODEL] [--same_type | --no-same_type]
 ```

-The parameters correspond to the section in the paper.
-The `MODEL` parameter is for using the prompting type of the three models defined.
+The parameters correspond to the section 5.3 in the paper.
+The `MODEL` parameter is for defining the prompt format.
 If no model is specified, it creates the dataset in the HotpotQA format in `$FINAL_PROMPTS/hotpotqa_format`, where `FINAL_PROMPTS` is defined in the `.env` file.

 ## The Pipeline